Belphemur/SoundSwitch/README.md

 - #### 🎵 Sound Notification
 This notification is a sound played on the switched device.
 This way when you are switching devices, the new device will 'chime' to tell you it's selected.

-- #### 🎶 Customized Sound Notification
-The same as a Sound Notification but you can specify the sound which is played.

-If you want to return to a silent Toast Notification, open the file selector, and just press Cancel.
-Doing that will remove the set sound.

 ## Profiles